This is the multi-page printable view of this section. Click here to print.

 • Do not check - does not check for a trailing slash on either the source or destination

 After entering data, the default task is a --dry-run task.
-It is recommended to inspect the result before executing the actual run.
+Inspect the result before executing the actual run.

 Folder Parameters

-• the remote directory may also be specified by full path, depending on where the backup directory is located on the remote server
+• you can also use the full path, depending on where the backup is stored on the remote

 Remote Parameters